 Kurt has a passion for unlocking the potential of all students.
 This can be done through differentiated learning in the classroom.
 With Kurt’s extensive independent and international school experience, he is able to combine the best parts of their curriculum structures to help meet the needs of our students.
 He has started working on his Masters in Education through Monash University in Australia, to complement the leadership positions he has held.
-Kurt has also been the director of PE and EOTC (Education Outside the Classroom) at Scott’s College.
+Kurt has also been the director of PE and EOTC (Education Outside the Classroom) at Scot’s College.
 He has also coached rugby and cricket at both primary and secondary level.

 Brenton oversees our eight boarding houses.
 His role involves ensuring consistency of standards across boarding houses; collecting feedback on what is happening in boarding; representing boarding on the senior leadership team; liaising between students, staff and parents; managing serious disciplinary processes; promoting boarding; interviewing prospective students.

 Brenton is passionate about making boarding a great experience for students.
 He is experienced boarding leader, having been house director for Broadhurst House (Year 12–13 boys) for 14 years.
 Brenton has practiced as a school counsellor and brings that experience to his current role as Boarding Director.
 Brenton is also a keen sportsman, having had coaching involvement with 1st XI cricket, and also in rugby and football.

 Greg has a background of leadership experience in teaching and learning and has worked extensively in pastoral care.
 He has taught in New Zealand state and independent schools as well as in the UK.